facelessuser/coloraide/docs/src/markdown/color.md

 parameter is set to `#!py3 True`, in which case, the current color will be mutated to the new converted color and a reference to itself is returned.

-For instance, if we had a color `#!color yellow`, and we needed to work with it in another color space, such as CIELAB, we could simply call the `convert` method with the desired color space.
+For instance, if we had a color `#!color yellow`, and we needed to work with it in another color space, such as CIELab, we could simply call the `convert` method with the desired color space.

 ```playground